Alexhenri/Atrium_API/README.md

 Will be necessary to have all the Python libraries listed in the `requirements.txt` installed.
 After cloning the repository, will be necessary to navigate to the root directory through the terminal to execute the commands described below.

-> It is strongly recommended to use virtual environments like[virtualenv](https://virtualenv.pypa.io/en/latest/installation.html).
+> It is strongly recommended to use virtual environments like [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html).

 ```
 (env)$ pip install -r requirements.txt